 What can you do at Epiphany Center for the Arts?

 Epiphany Center for the Arts hosts a wide range of programs and events that cater to people of all ages and backgrounds throughout the year.
 When planning their events, they collaborate with nonprofits, museums, charities and activists to come up with a diverse programming that explores issues surrounding LGBTQ rights, gun violence, mental health therapy and much more.
 They also host plenty of art exhibitions with fabulous installations, sculptures, photographs, paintings and more.

-The architectural glory has been untouched, the raw beauty found within remains, but the heart of the building beats on more alive than ever before, only now “for the good of art, entertainment, and events.”
+The architectural glory of Epiphany Center for the Arts has been untouched, the raw beauty found within remains, but the heart of the building beats on more alive than ever before, only now “for the good of art, entertainment, and events.”

 Once upon a time, this magnificent venue also hosted the magical Candlelight series.
 While we wait for more concerts to be announced inside this stunning setting, you can catch one of these unforgettable music tributes inside other spectacular venues across Chicago.